The History of Trinity Lutheran Church

 Trinity is one of ten thousand congregations of the Evangelical Lutheran Church in America (ELCA).
 As such, we confess Jesus Christ as Lord and Savior and the Gospel as the power of God for the salvation of all who believe.
 We worship the Triune God confessed in the three ecumenical Creeds, the Augsburg Confession and the other Lutheran Confessional writings.
 We accept the canonical scriptures of the Old and New Testaments as the inspired Word of God and the authoritative source and norm of our proclamation, faith and life.

-Through the ELCA's New Jersey Synod, Trinity is united in mission with almost two hundred Lutheran Congregations throughout the state.
-Trinity is partnered with fifteen churches in southern Bergen County through its membership in the Meadowlands Mission Cluster.
+Through the ELCA's New Jersey Synod, Trinity is united in mission with over 170 Lutheran Congregations and ministries throughout the state.
+Trinity also partnered with its fellow congregations in the Northern Mission District that includes Bergen and Passaic Counties.
+Together we share in the life of Jesus, doing his work of witness, reconciliation and peacemaking in our communities.

 As you can see from the chronology below, Trinity has been at work in this community for nearly a century.